TCP? UDP? BOOTP? PPP? ARP? RARP? ICMP? SLIP? FTP?

 WHAT DOES ALL THIS MEAN?!

-For some programmers, heavy with networking experience, the above acronyms are well-understood terms.
+For some developers, heavy with networking experience, the above acronyms are well-understood terms.
 For others they have as much meaning as alphabet soup.

 If you are in the soup, the following references will prove helpful:

-- TCP/IP for EVERYONE by Pete Loshin published by Academic Press, 1995.
+1. TCP/IP for Everyone by Pete Loshin published by Academic Press, 1995.

 This well-written book provides an introduction to concepts and terminology.
 It is written more for a user than for a programmer, but it is still helpful.

-- TCP/IP Illlustrated, Volume 1 by W. Richard Stevens published by Addison Wesley.
+2. TCP/IP Illustrated, Volume 1 by W. Richard Stevens, published by Addison Wesley.

-1. Volume I: Principles, Protocols, and Architecture, Third Edition.
-Recently revised, Volume I is the must buy volume.
+Volume I: Principles, Protocols, and Architecture.
+This is the must-have volume.